gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 `createSecurityContext` also accepts a token of grant_type `client_credentials`.
 This leads to the creation of a limited SecurityContext where certain functions are not available.
 For more details please consult the API description below or your documentation.

+With version 3.1.0 there is a support for multiple configuration objects for one SecurityContext.
+For more details have a look [here](doc/MultiConfiguration.md).

 ### Usage with Passport Strategy

 If you use [express](https://www.npmjs.com/package/express) and [passport](https://www.npmjs.com/package/passport), you can easily plug a ready-made authentication strategy.